flowslate/www-site/src/content/homepage/-index.md

 # services
 services:
-  - title: "Our Solution: FlowSlate"
+  - title: "Our Solution: Saddle Data"
     content: |
-      FlowSlate is an intelligent data integration platform that automates the flow of data between your business applications, databases, and data warehouses.
+      Saddle Data is an intelligent data integration platform that automates the flow of data between your business applications, databases, and data warehouses.
 Businesses today use dozens of different SaaS tools and databases.
 Their valuable data is trapped in separate silos, making it impossible to get a complete view of their operations.
 Building and maintaining the "data plumbing" to connect these systems is complex, time-consuming, and requires dedicated engineering resources.
     images:
       - "/images/service-slide-1.png" # Placeholder image
     button: